MinnPost/object-sync-for-salesforce/README.md

 2. Run `git clone https://github.com/MinnPost/salesforce-rest-api.git`
 3. Run `cd salesforce-rest-api`
 4. Run `composer install`
-5. This will take a little whle.
+5. This will take a little while as Composer installs third-party libraries the plugin needs.
 You can then activate the plugin as you would a normal WordPress plugin.

 ## Classes